 Flevy Management Insights Case Study

-Professional Services Firm's PMP Exam Prep in Defense Sector
+Case Study: Professional Services Firm's PMP Exam Prep in Defense Sector

 Mark Bridges | PMP Exam Preparation

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in PMP Exam Preparation to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR A defense sector firm saw declining PMP Exam pass rates, affecting operational efficiency and contract acquisition.
 By revamping its PMP prep process, the firm boosted pass rates by 25% and enhanced candidate engagement and satisfaction, underscoring the need for industry-aligned training and adaptive learning tech.